 Take a moment to think about if you learned about Juneteenth in school.
-Chances are, you probably first heard about Juneteenth last summer in the news when the George Floyd protests ignited the demand for recognition of Black lives and stories in America.
+Chances are, you probably first heard about Juneteenth in the summer of 2020 when the George Floyd protests ignited the demand for recognition of Black lives and stories in America.
 Ironically, Juneteenth is connected to one of the most important events in US history: The Civil War.

 Depending on which state you grew up in, we may have different ideas on The Civil War.
 (So much for standardized learning, huh?)
 If you grew up in the South or Texas, you may have learned that this war was a fight for states’ rights.
 Alternatively, you may have learned that the war was fought because the states disagreed on what the American standard should be regarding slavery.
 Point-blank, there was the question if Americans should still buy and sell Black people following the Mexican-American War.
 The states disagreed on the legality of slavery, and therefore, the American Civil War commenced.

 In 1863, Abraham Lincoln announced the Emancipation Proclamation.
 If you paid attention in history class, you would know that this decree did not completely end slavery.
 According to the National Archives, the documents stated “‘that all persons held as slaves’ within the rebellious states ‘are, and henceforth shall be freed.'”
 This means that even though the war had ended, only slaves in the South were freed.
 And while slavery wasn’t as prominent in the North or past Texas, this doesn’t mean that it didn’t exist.
 So imagine: The Civil War has ended, but not everyone will receive this news at the same time.
 For Texans, it took two years and six months before a Union General proclaimed freedom from slavery.
 June 19th immediately became the unofficial end to slavery in the US.
 (The Thirteenth Amendment completely abolished the practice later that year, in December 1865.)